Get your free digital cat health and safety book for a limited time.

 Training: Pets should be prevented from chewing cables by using management and pet-proofing your home.
 If you catch your dog chewing on a cord, interrupt immediately and redirect them to an appropriate chew toy or other activity.

 Dogs have an innate need to chew.
 Be sure to provide them with appropriate chew toys, mental enrichment, and enough physical exercise.
 By providing enticing and dog-safe alternatives for them to chew on, they are less likely to seek out dangerous options like cords.
-Even so, it’s safest to gather cords and use safety measures like cord covers or otherwise making any cords inaccessible from a curious pup.
+Even so, it’s safest to gather cords and use safety measures like cord covers or otherwise making any cords inaccessible to a curious pup.

-If for some reason your dog seems magnetized to electrical cords, beyond the safety measures mentioned above, you can teach your dog to Leave It.
+If, for some reason, your dog seems magnetized to electrical cords beyond the safety measures mentioned above, you can teach your dog to Leave It.
 How you train this is important.
 You want this behavior to be automatic, not rely on your saying “leave it” when you notice your dog meandering towards the cords.

 If you catch your cat chewing a cord, positively redirect them to an approved option for chewing, such as a chew-safe toy or cat-safe plant like catnip.
 And reward them anytime they use this acceptable chewing option in the future.